 When artists become Artist Volunteers, underserved populations are enriched, and so are the lives and the artwork of the artists involved.
 It is vital that there is a mechanism in place that can nurture this process.
 The AVC helps artists help people, and champions artwork that is inspired from this experience.

-The Artist Volunteer Center (the AV Center) promotes humanitarian volunteerism by artists, and supports the creation of artwork inspired by volunteer action.
-The AV Center connects arts and volunteer programs with the purpose of uniting organizations and individuals for the common goal of helping artists help people.
+The Artist Volunteer Center (the AV Center) promotes socially-conscious volunteerism by artists and supports the creation of artwork inspired by volunteer action.

 Funding for the Artist Volunteer Center has graciously been provided by: